Designing innovative workplace interiors with 3DEA Bulgaria

 Our key differentiator is that we try new things.
 We’re comfortable learning through trial and error because it means that we might forge new paths.
-Making mistakes beats repeating known solutions simply because ‘that’s the way it’s been done’ over many years.
-This was an issue at the showroom I worked at in Milan, some of the veteran architects were still using the same workflow they’d used since they left university.
-It can of course be hard to try something new and fail, but it’s worth it in the end because that’s how innovation is born and good work is done.
+Making mistakes beats repeating known solutions simply because ‘that’s the way it’s been done over many years.
+This was an issue at the showroom I worked in Milan, some of the veteran architects were still using the same workflow they’d used since they left university.
+It can, of course, be hard to try something new and fail, but it’s worth it in the end because that’s how innovation is born and good work is done.

 Where did you train?

 I studied Interior Design at the Instituto Europeo di Design (IED) in Milan.
 The first year focused on laying a foundation in traditional drafting, in-person surveys of existing spaces, and hand drawing.
 The curriculum then progressed from 2D to 3D where we were taught a range of 3D programs.
 I found that SketchUp combines all the key functionality of the separate programs which helped me to save a lot of time and struggle.
 To be honest, I found it hard to learn some of the more complex software and was keener to design and deliver than be hindered by technology.
 I could very simply model my design in SketchUp and then using LayOut, create my 2D technical drawings.
 I struggled at times when my files got too heavy and suffered a few crashes just before deadlines, but I learned how to model in a more nimble way, and I graduated successfully!